inscopix/inscopix-cnmfe/docs/developers_guide.md

 | Ubuntu 18.04 LTS | GCC 4.8.5 (Ubuntu 4.8.5-4ubuntu8) |
 | Windows 10 | Visual Studio 14 2015 Win64 (MSVC 19.0.24215.1) |

-## Building Inscopix CNMFe as a static library
+## Building Inscopix CNMF-E as a static library
-Below are platform-specific instructions for compiling CNMFe into a static C++ library.
+Below are platform-specific instructions for compiling CNMF-E into a static C++ library.
 The target platform can be specified using the CMake generator flag (-G).
 The specific compilers to use can be specified by setting the appropriate CMake flags (CMAKE_C_COMPILER, CMAKE_CXX_COMPILER).